tiwaryfied/FOSSHack/README.md

 # Stock Portfolio Analyzer

 Stock Portfolio Analyzer is a Streamlit web application.
 The system extracts text from the uploaded PDF, analyzes the portfolio using Groq API, and provides stock recommendations.
-The recommendataions inculde which stock to keep, sell and buy along wit suggested qantities.
+The recommendations include which stock to keep, sell and buy along with suggested quantities.

 ## Features